Fritsl/LibreChatConfigurator/replit.md

 - **Versioned Configuration System**: JSON exports include metadata (`toolVersion`, `librechatVersion`, `schemaVersion`, `exportDate`, `configurationName`).
 Features dynamic schema defaults and import compatibility checking to prevent data loss and ensure forward-compatibility.
 - **Strict Import Validation System**: Comprehensive pre-import validation for YAML and .env files, rejecting imports with unmapped fields to prevent data loss and provide detailed user feedback.
 - **YAML-First Policy**: All fields with a `yamlPath` are strictly exported to `librechat.yaml` and not `.env`.
 Imports containing YAML-only fields in `.env` are rejected with detailed user guidance.
+- **LibreChat Bug Handling System**: Intelligent workaround system for known LibreChat bugs.
+Fields with documented bugs (e.g., customFooter) export to .env instead of YAML, with UI warnings explaining the issue and workaround.
+Import validation recognizes these exceptions to avoid false-positive errors.

 ## System Design Choices
 - **UI/UX**: Tabbed interface with specialized input controls, responsive design, and smart UI elements that adapt based on dependencies (e.g., disabling `interface.modelSelect` when `modelSpecs.addedEndpoints` is populated).
 Includes user experience presets for common LibreChat configurations (e.g., "Agents-Only Mode").